Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 Here are a few tips for the best aerodynamic drag efficiency.

-If you have a Model 3 SR+ or LR that came with the aero wheels, make sure you put them on especially for long journeys at highway speeds.
+If you have a Model 3 SR+ or LR that came with the aero wheels, put them on especially for long journeys at highway speeds.

-I have them on all the time as I love the look of these however, I do plan to take them off sometime in the future for aesthetics and then put them back on for long journeys.
+I have them on all the time as I like the look of them.
+However, I do plan to take them off in the future for aesthetics and then put them back on for long journeys.

 17. Remove unnecessary weight